RhubarbPHP/Module.Leaf/docs/interaction.md

 Detecting interactions manually involves repeated plumbing code and can introduce fragility.
-The `module-leaf-common-controls` module provides that wrap the standard HTML form inputs into a collection of ready made control components.
+The `module-leaf-common-controls` module wrap the standard HTML form inputs into a collection of ready made control components.
 These components handle the manual detection of interaction for you and raise simple events you can handle.